mth229/mth229.github.io/newton.md

 algorithm, try some examples, and then look at what can go wrong.

 The `MTH229` package provides a function `newton` for easily performing Newton's method, utilizing a function from the `Roots` package.
-More usefully, we will see that `fzero`, which we used for bisection, can also be used for root finding with an algorithm that is a bit more robust than Newton's method.
+More usefully, we will see that `find_zero`, which we used for bisection, can also be used for root finding with an algorithm that is a bit more robust than Newton's method.